mate-academy/layout_calendar/README.md

 ❗️ Copy this `Checklist` to the `Pull Request` description after links, and put `- [x]` before each point after you checked it.

-- [ ] Changing 'month-lengh' and 'start-day' modifier in the code element reflects in changing calendar layout
+- [ ] Changing 'month-lenght' and 'start-day' modifier in the code element reflects in changing calendar layout
 - [ ] Each day has no modifiers, only class (eg. calendar__day)
 - [ ] All `Typical Mistakes` from `BEM` lesson theory are checked.